exakat/exakat-docs/Reference/Rules/Typehints/CouldBeCallable.rst

   Mark arguments and return types that can be set to ``callable``.

 The analysis also reports properties that could be 'callable', although PHP doesn't allow that configuration.
+Note that properties cannot be callable.
+It reports a compilation `error <https://www.php.net/error>`_.

 .. code-block:: php